Marcus Mailei

 Marcus Anthony Mailei (born October 30, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
 After playing college football for the Weber State Wildcats, he was signed by the Philadelphia Eagles as an undrafted free agent in 2009.
 He was a member of the New Orleans Saints from 2009–2010.

-Early years
+Early life

 Mailei attended Highland High School in Salt Lake City, Utah and was a letterman in football and rugby, playing for the famous Highland Rugby Team coached by Larry Gelwix.
 He was rated a two-star prospect by Rivals.com.
 He also appeared as an extra in the film Forever Strong about Gelwix's life.